AndyIbanez/andyibanez-com/content/posts/common-cryptographic-operations-with-cryptokit.md

 let publicKeyData = publicKey.rawRepresentation //You can share this one with others
 ```

-The `P521.Signing.PrivateKey` object wraps both the private key and public key, and they both have a `Data` representation that you can use to share (though shouldn't share the private key with anyone, but you can use the data representation if you want to store it in a different way).
+The `P521.Signing.PrivateKey` object wraps both the private key and public key, and they both have a `Data` representation that you can use to share (though you shouldn't share the private key with anyone, but you can use the data representation if you want to store it in a different way).
 You can convert these representations to Base64 encoded strings to make them easier to share, like posting them on your websites or sharing them in social media.

 ### Signing